Jung Joon-ho

-Jung's performance in Last Scandal earned him the title as one of the top excellent actors of 2008.
-His acting again gained recognition in 2009's hit drama, IRIS.
-He was crowned as one of the excellent actors.

-In 2019, he starred in a hit drama Sky Castle.
+Jung Joon-ho (Korean: 정준호; born November 9, 1969) is a South Korean actor.
+He first gained fame in the television series Women Like You (2000).
+He is best known for the films My Boss, My Hero (2001) and its 2006 sequel, Marrying the Mafia (2002), Another Public Enemy (2005), as well as the hit television series Iris (2009) and Sky Castle (2018–2019).

 Career

-Jung Jun-ho started his acting career at 1995.
+Jung started his acting career at 1995.
 He never thought of entering the entertainment industry and becoming an actor.
 He admitted that when he was a kid, he was shy and would cry when his teacher placed him in front of the class to sing.
 After enlisting in the military, he often hosted events.
 He began to realize his talent - acting.
 He joined MBC station training class at 1995.
 Although he worked with many famous stars like Lee Young-ae during the first few years of his acting career, the movies and series he made in the first few years did not lend him much limelight; he remained in obscurity.
 Feeling discouraged, he had thoughts of retiring from the entertainment industry.
 After all, he considered himself as an introvert.
 His personality might not be suitable as an actor.